Want to see the waterfalls in Tahiti? Let this post be your guide!

 Vaihi Waterfalls are twin waterfalls located southeast of Tahiti Nui in Faaone village.
 They’re just a short distance from the main road, about a 5 minute walk away.

-Waterfalls aren’t too high; they are less than 20 meters tall and cascade down into the pool below.
-The pool isn’t deep enough for swimming but you can take a shower under the falls and refresh yourselves with its cold water.
-There’s also a small park nearby where you can sit, relax, and enjoy the nice waterfalls view while listening to the soothing sound of the rushing water.
+There’s a small park nearby where you can sit, relax, and enjoy the nice waterfalls view while listening to the soothing sound of the rushing water.

-Waterfalls are also considered sacred among Tahitians and every first Saturday of the month, there’s a spiritual washing happens there.
+Vaihi Waterfalls are also considered sacred among Tahitians.
+And every first Saturday of the month, there’s a spiritual washing ceremony takes place there.
+If you’re there during that time, try to visit in the morning.

 Besides Vaihi Waterfalls, there are more in the area as well.
 To see them, you’ll have to take the trail from Vaihi Waterfalls that follows a stream through the tropical forest.
-It’s a fairly moderate hike and would take you about 2 hours to reach the top where incredible views of eastern Tahiti await you.
+The hike is moderately challenging and would take around 2 hours to a viewpoint that offers breathtaking panoramas of eastern Tahiti.
 Along the way, you’ll encounter many basins and waterfalls with plunge pools.

-Vaipahi Fall is a small waterfall in Water Gardens Vaipahi, located southwest of Tahiti in Mataiea village.
+Vaipahi Waterfall is a small waterfall in Water Gardens Vaipahi, located southwest of Tahiti in Mataiea village.
 It cascades down from a height of around 30 meters into the pool below.
+The waterfall and the rain are only water sources that feed the garden.

-The Vaihiria lake and waterfall in the garden were part of an ancient legend and are considered sacred.
+The waterfall gets its water mainly from Vaihiria Lake.
+The lake and waterfall in the garden were part of an ancient legend and are considered sacred.

-Since this place is right off the main road, it’s easy to reach.
+Vaiphai Fall is right off the main road and easy to get to.
 It takes about 50 minutes to get here from Papeete.

 5. Faraura Valley waterfalls

-The first waterfall is called the Tapa Tea waterfall.
+The first waterfall is called the Tapa Tea Waterfall.
 It’s a chute where hundreds of gallons of water pouring into a small canyon.
-Thrill seekers can jump in from the cliff in front.
+If you’re a thrill seeker, you can jump in from the cliff in front.

 Next are the “twin waterfalls” which cascade vertically from 60 meters height down into the big pool.
-The runoff creeks through the rocks and its stream drops again, creating another waterfall just a few meters from the twin falls.
+The runoff winds its way through rocks and drops again just a few meters downstream, forming a second, smaller waterfall.

-The scenes are breathtaking whether you look down at the second fall or the twin falls, it’s a sight to mesmerize.
+The scenes are breathtaking whether you look down at the second fall or the twin falls, it’ll leave you mesmerized.

-While the waterfalls of Faraura Valley are definitely worth visiting, getting to them can be challenging.
-The trail is not well marked, it’s rough and rocky, with some steep sections and river crossings.
-And in case of rain, water level rises up, so I’d not recommend coming here in downpour.
+The waterfalls in Faraura Valley are definitely worth the trip, but getting to them is not easy.
+The trail is poorly marked, with rocky paths, steep climbs, and river crossings along the way.
+And if it rains, water level can rise fast, so I wouldn’t recommend coming here in a downpour.

-Moreover, you’ll need to be in good physique to visit the falls and it’s even better to have a guide along for a safer experience.
-If you’re not up for the entire hike, it’s fine to stop at the twin falls, which is what most people do.
+Moreover, you’ll need good physique to visit the falls and even better to have a guide along for a safer and more enjoyable experience.
+If the full hike’s too much for you, don’t feel bad and stop at the twin falls which is where most people call it a day anyway.

 6. Onohea Waterfalls

 To get to the Onohea Falls, you’ll need to make your way to Tiarei village in PK 25 Onohea.
-Turn onto the small road that branches off from the main road and heads inland.
+Look for the tiny road with a faded sign pointing inland.
 There’s also a bus stop on the main road if you’re planning to take the bus.

-On the way to the falls, you’ll stumble upon a beautiful water lily lake called Nénuphars Lake.
+On your way to the falls, you’ll stumble upon a beautiful water lily lake called Nénuphars Lake.

 In rainy conditions, the trail becomes slippery and the water level rises.
 Therefore, it’s best to avoid taking the trail during heavy rain.